-As a parent, your job is to make sure that your preschooler has nutritious food choices at every meal.
-If she has healthy options on the dining room table, let her make the decision of what (and how much) to eat.
-If she’s a picky eater—resisting eating vegetables, for example—don't get discouraged or frustrated.
-Keep giving them to her even if she repeatedly turns up her nose at the sight of them.
-Before long, she may change her mind, developing a taste for foods that she once ignored.
-This is the period of time that healthy snacking and healthy habits get reinforced and/or established.
+Offer nutritious food choices at every meal.
+As a parent, your job is to make sure that your three-year-old has nutritious food choices at every meal.
+After offering healthy options at the table, let him or her make the decision of how much to eat.
+If your child shows picky eating preferences—resisting vegetables, for example—don't get discouraged or frustrated.
+Keep offering a variety of healthy foods, even if your child did not like them before.
+Developing a taste for foods can require up to 15-20 repeated exposures.
+This is also an important time to establish healthy snacking and meal habits.

-Remember, meals don't need to be elaborate to be nutritious.
-If you have only a few minutes to prepare a meal, try a turkey sandwich, a serving of green beans, an apple, and a glass of nonfat or low-fat milk.
-A simple lunch like this takes less time to prepare than driving through a fast-food restaurant, and it is much healthier.
+Meals can be simple and nutritious.
+Remember, meals at this age don't need to be fancy.
+In fact, most three-year-olds prefer simpler preparation.
+If you only a few minutes to prepare a meal, try simple meals that include a protein source, whole grain, fruit, vegetable, and dairy.
+For example, a turkey or peanut butter sandwich, a serving of carrots, an apple, and a glass of milk.
+A simple lunch like this takes less time to prepare than driving through a fast-food restaurant—and it is much healthier!